Fed up with major social media platforms? Create a social media app!

 And if you’re sitting there thinking “this is going to cost a fortune and take ages to complete”, think again.
 This sea change is bringing with it a host of alternative solutions that are quick, affordable and easy to start up––like ours at Disciple.

 Our platform gives you the quickest, easiest and most affordable way to create a social media app.
-And, once we’ve got your logo and design preferences, we can send you your own social media app within 48 hours.
+And, once we’ve got your logo and design preferences, we can send you your own social media network within 48 hours.
 Sound good?
 Let’s get started.